-Players are required to sleeve each dynasty deck and conflict deck in opaque card sleeves for Formal and Premier events.
-Players must use different sleeves between decks, but all sleeves within a single dynasty or conflict deck must be identical in size, color, texture, and condition.
-A player may sleeve his or her provinces, stronghold, or role card, but we strongly recommend using different sleeves than those on his or her dynasty and conflict decks.
+Players are required to sleeve each draw deck and plot deck in identical opaque card sleeves for Formal and Premier events.
+Players may use different sleeves between decks, but all sleeves within a single draw or plot deck must be identical in size, color, texture, and condition.
+At Relaxed events, if a player is not using opaque card sleeves, he or she must make sure that all card backs in each of their decks have a uniform appearance.
 Players should bring a few spare sleeves for each of their decks in case a card sleeve breaks or becomes unusable during a tournament.